Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 - What they optimize for: consistent daily behavior, low NVH risk, predictable cold response, and full-vehicle integration.

-- Where owners get surprised: expecting rotor material alone to solve fade or vibration.
+- Where owners get caught out: expecting the rotor material alone to cure fade or vibration.
 It won’t.

 Further reading: Brembo CCM overview · Porsche PCCB explained